AdamuAbba/hashnode-articles/Simulate your first Lightning transaction on the Bitcoin regtest network Part 2 (MacOS).md

 There are two nuggets I would like you to keep in mind.

-- First nugget: keep in mind that the Lightning Network is a second-layer protocol built on top of the `Bitcoin blockchain` and it enables faster and cheaper transactions by creating off-chain payment `channels` between `users`.
+The Lightning Network is a second-layer protocol built on top of the `Bitcoin blockchain` and it enables faster and cheaper transactions by creating off-chain payment `channels` between `users`.
 These `channels` allow multiple transactions to occur without needing to be recorded on the main `Bitcoin blockchain`.
 Instead, only the opening and closing `transactions` of the channel are settled on the `blockchain`.

-- Second nugget: the Regtest (regression test) Bitcoin network mode creates a `local private blockchain` where you can adjust the parameters to what you want.

-According to our nuggets above, we understand that we need to run our lightning network on top of an active Bitcoin network running a local private blockchain (regtest)
+The Regtest (regression test) Bitcoin network mode creates a `local private blockchain` where you can adjust the parameters to what you want.
+For this demonstration, we would run our lightning network on top of an active Bitcoin network running a local private blockchain (regtest)

 > _Quick note: throughout this article, long `output` codeblock data are truncated_